shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     mark = sp.test_account("user1")
     elon = sp.test_account("user2")
 ```

-8. Now, we will create the instance of Token contract.
-Here we will pass the required parameters for which are,
+8. Now, we create the instance of the Token contract and pass the required parameters which are,

 ```text
 FA2 config
 admin address
 metadata
 ```

-You can customize all the parameters how ever you like and change the metadata ipfs hash.
-Here we will be sticking with simple configuration.
+You can customize all the parameters however you like and change the metadata IPFS hash.
+Here we are sticking with a simple configuration.

 ```python
 @sp.add_test(name = "Non Fungible Token")
 def test():